 If remote work is your new normal, or your team is back to regular travel, cloud computing software gives you both the flexibility and mobility to connect and get work done no matter where they are.
 The result?
 A constant flow of work that allows teams the ability to travel and move around without intense breaks in progress.

-Not only does this benefit your workflow, but you also give your employees the benefit of a flexible work day that allows them to navigate the basics of life with ease.
+Not only does this benefit your workflow, but you also give your employees the benefit of a flexible workday that allows them to navigate the basics of life with ease.

-Cloud computing gives us instant messaging, video conferencing and live working documents.
+Cloud computing gives us instant messaging, video conferencing and lives working documents.
 This means that no matter where your team is, they can connect and collaborate at any point in time.
-If your business is extremely busy and files, presentations need to be shared and worked at all times, team members can share links and work together as and when they need to.
+If your business is extremely busy and files, presentations need to be shared and worked on at all times, team members can share links and work together as and when they need to.

 Gone are the days of downloading documents, making changes and saving them with a new name until hundreds of versions are floating around.
-Plus, permissions can be managed so that your important files and documents are shared publicly to whoever has a link.
+Plus, permissions can be managed so that your important files and documents are shared publicly with whoever has a link.

 Simple data backup and recovery

 Cybersecurity is extremely important, but life does happen.
-Even if you do everything you need to protect your website and data, hacks can still happen and data lost.
+Even if you do everything you need to protect your website and data, hacks can still happen and data is lost.
 Fortunately, if you’re on the cloud, your data is automatically backed up and will be available for quick recovery.
 Even if your physical device has suffered some damage, your information will be safely stored and available from a new device.

 So, to summarize the benefits of cloud computing: